EvelynSchwab/EvelynSchwab.github.io/content/documentation/modularCameraDynamics/index.md

 tags = ["Unreal Engine", "Unreal Marketplace", "Documentation"]
 +++

+# Quick Start
+## Installing and Activating Modular Camera Dynamics
+Install Modular Camera Dynamics for your engine version from the Epic Games Launcher vault, or with an alternate Unreal Engine manager.

+While in engine, navigate to Edit ⇾ Plugins and activate Modular Camera Dynamics.
+(Screenshot)

+To see and access plugin content, ensure that plugin content is visible in your content browser.
+(Screenshot)

+It is highly recommended that, should you wish to tweak the behaviour of the included camera data examples, you first duplicate the preset to your current project's `/Content` directory.
+This prevents any changes you make from influencing the plugin in all projects for that version, and will ensure that you do not overwrite your work if you update Modular Camera Dynamics.

+## Setting up Your Player Camera Manager
+### Creating your Player Camera Manager
+Modular Camera Dynamics requires a player camera manager that inherits from `CDPlayerCameraManager` to manager camera behaviours.

+To set up your Player Camera Manager, you will need to create a new Blueprint (or C++) class of type `CDPlayerCameramanager`.
+(Screenshot)

+If you already have a Player Camera Manager, you can re-parent it by opening it and navigating to Class Settings → Parent Class.

+### Implementing your Player Camera Manager
+The Unreal Engine Gameplay Framework requires that you specify the intended Player Camera Manager through your Player Controller.

+If you do not already have a player controller, you must set one up. (either add a link, or explain the process)

+In your Player Controller, set the Camera Manager property to your Player Camera Manager.

+## Adding Camera Data
+In Modular Camera Dynamics, camera behaviours are dictated by camera stacks, within a Data Asset `CDCameraData`.

+MCD includes a number of camera stack example instances, which you can use to test the implementation of your Player Camera Manager.
+If the player camera manager does not have any camera data specified, it will fall back to the default camera behaviour (such as a spring arm).

+There are two options for adding new Camera Data:
+1. Set the `DefaultCameraData` property within your Player Camera Manager (screenshot).
+2. Call the `AddCameraData()` function, specifying the camera data to add.
+This is also how you will add camera data during gameplay (screenshot)

+## Using the Modular Camera Dynamics Editor
+(Add to this section once the editor has an engine button)

 # Key Terms and Concepts
 - **Camera behaviour:** A single action or reaction that a camera can take, broken down to the simplest form it can take as a standalone element.
 Some examples of this would be:
 	- The base position of the camera being drawn from the player's location